Meningitis

 Viral meningitis

-There is no specific treatment for viral meningitis and patients usually get better with plenty of rest and fluids alone.
-Paracetamol can be used to ease any symptoms of headache and fever.
-Children with viral meningitis should stay home from school or day care until they feel well.
+There is no specific treatment for viral meningitis and people usually get better with plenty of rest and fluids.

 Viral meningitis is not treated with antibiotics because antibiotics are not effective against viral illnesses.